clojuredocs/guides/articles/tutorials/parsing_xml.md

            (nzb->map input)))))
 ```

-This should be fairly self-explanatory, I have pretty much directly
+This should be fairly self-explanatory, I have directly translated the
-translated the XML into Clojure data structures.
-Remember it is the
+XML into Clojure data structures of maps and vectors.
+If we were to
-process of doing so that is of interest here, not the end result.

-If we were to just use the `clojure.xml` library to parse the NZB file,
+just use the `clojure.xml` library to parse the NZB file, we get a
-we get a tree based representation.
+tree based representation.
 For example:

 ```clojure
 (-> "example.nzb" io/resource io/file xml/parse)